How Our Analysis Works

 These benchmarks are reviewed and updated regularly to reflect the latest published figures.
 The date of each benchmark's last update is recorded in our system.

-The Property Purchase calculator gives agents a comprehensive affordability and cost analysis for clients who want to buy a property in Singapore.
+The Buyer Side Analysis gives agents a comprehensive affordability and cost analysis for clients who want to buy a property in Singapore.
 It answers the key questions: Can my client afford this?
 How much cash do they need upfront?
 What will it cost them every month?

 Key Calculations